US Map

 The Paper Prisons Initiative conducts empirical research to measure, study, and narrow the Second Chance Gap - the difference between eligibility and delivery of relief from the criminal justice system.
 This website provides reports and information on state “second chance expungement gaps” - the difference between eligibility and delivery of expungement - using the methodology described in America's Paper Prisons: The Second Chance Gap (Mich.
 Law.
 Rev. 2020)

-Our RJA tool currently in beta will disseminate information about racial disparities in the California criminal justice system to support Racial Justice Act Claims using the approach described in Proving Actionable Racial Disparity Under the California RJA (UC L. Journal, 2024) and The Paper Prisons Racial Justice Act Data Tool (2024).
+Our RJA tool will disseminate information about racial disparities in the California criminal justice system to support Racial Justice Act Claims using the approach described in Proving Actionable Racial Disparity Under the California RJA (75 UC L. Journal, 2023) and The Paper Prisons Racial Justice Act Data Tool (29 Berkeley J. Crim.
+L. 29 (2024)).

 STATE REPORTS